u01jmg3/docs/structure.md

 <a name="the-broadcasting-directory"></a>
 #### The Broadcasting Directory

 The `Broadcasting` directory contains all of the broadcast channel classes for your application.
 These classes are generated using the `make:channel` command.
-This directory does not exist by default, but will be created for you when you create your first channel.
+This directory does not exist by default but will be created for you when you create your first channel.
 To learn more about channels, check out the documentation on [event broadcasting](/docs/{{version}}/broadcasting).

 <a name="the-console-directory"></a>
 #### The Console Directory